ljaniszewski00/Artificial-Intelligence-Techniques/README.md

 In Progress

 ## Detailed descriptions
-This app consists of three sets.
+This app consists of two sets.
 The first one consists of PSO (Particle Swarm Optimization) and DE (Differential Evolution) algorithms and uses them in order to solve optimization problem with selected function and find it's minimum.
 The second one are Bat and Butterfly optimization algorithms.
-The third one are

 ## Set 1 - PSO and DE
 Particle Swarm Optimization - algorithm can be found in `Exercise_1_PSO_DE\PSO.py` file